Narativ with Zev Shalev

 “I came to Sochi with, and sit down with him and his palace.
 He proposed we play billiards or whatever.
 He always hugs me, reminds of a story that I told him and I'm someone that looks him in the eye: I don't think that you are doing the right thing for you and for God like this or that.”

 The recording was first surfaced by Anne P. Mitchell, Esq. after it was released by the DOJ in the FBI’s Epstein Files.
-It has a since been removed.
+It has a since been removed from those files but Mitchell retained a copy.

 Get 35 % off our annual plans